emqx/blog/en/202006/emqx-prometheus-grafana.md

 ###  Running pushgateway

-pushgateway is used to receive metrics pushing from EMQ X,  needs to ensure EMQ X can access.
+pushgateway is used to receive metrics pushing from EMQX,  needs to ensure EMQX can access.

 ```bash
 docker run -d -p 9091:9091 prom/pushgateway